 Microscopically, these tumours show both an astrocytic component identical to glioblastomas and a sarcomatous component which is varied in differentiation, typically with epithelial components forming squamous tissue or gland-like structures 9.
 Differentiation into may other types of tissue is also occasionally encountered (cartilage, bone, adipose, muscle) 9.

-Can be very similar to GBM.
-There may be slight predilection towards the temporal lobes 1.
-They are usually broad based peripherally located lesions with possible direct dural invasion or only reactive dural thickening (dural tail) 3-7.
+Gliosarcomas can be very similar to glioblastomas in appearance.
+They are usually broad-based peripherally located lesions with possible direct dural invasion or only reactive dural thickening (dural tail) 3-7.

 Gliosarcomas may be seen on CT as a sharply defined (often due to sarcomatous component 5), round or lobulated, hyperdense solid mass.
-It can have relatively homogeneous contrast enhancement and peritumoral oedema.
+They can have relatively homogeneous contrast enhancement and peritumoral oedema.